stackbit-projects/good-oregano-dc386/content/pages/posts/diagnoseme5.md

 ---
-title: 'Devlog #5 - Skill Tree!'
+title: 'Devlog #5 - Talent Tree!'
 subtitle: >-
   We've added a cool new gameplay mechanic - A skill Tree!
 This Skill Tree unlocks new Doctor's guide pages, adds active skills such as Blood tests, and